filakhtov/gentoo-use-docs/x11-libs/libva.md

 This flag can be used for renderless processing, e.g. hardware-accelerated video processing on the server.

 ### opengl
 Requires the `X` flag to be enabled.
 Pass the `--enable-glx` option to the configure script.
 Build and install the `libva-glx` library that can render decoded and processed video frames as an OpenGL texture, using the GLX (OpenGL Extension to the X Window System).
 Note: actual backend driver has to support the OpenGL rendering too for this to work.
+Also note that GLX support for `libva` is considered obsolete in favour of EGL.

 This flag should be enabled on systems running the X server with OpenGL extension support.